openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-net-http.md

 **Error Description**

-SSL CA certificate missing or no access rights.
+SSL CA certificate does not exist or access is denied.

 **Possible Causes**

-Certificate does not exist or lacks access permissions.
+Certificate is missing or lacks proper access permissions.

 **Resolution Steps**

-Check certificate existence and access permissions.
+Verify certificate existence and access permissions.

-## 2300078 Requested File Not Found
+## 2300078 Requested File Not Found in URL

 **Error Message**